On this page12

 7 Ancient Divination Methods People Still Use in 2026

 Last week, I watched a 28-year-old investment banker named Marcus Chen shake a bamboo cylinder at Wong Tai Sin Temple.
 Same day, same hour, a yoga instructor in Brooklyn was laying out Tarot cards.
 Different continents, different methods.
-But the impulse is identical — we want structured ways to navigate uncertainty.
+But the impulse is identical — we want structured ways to work through uncertainty.

 These divination methods have survived thousands of years, and not because they predict the future.
 They endure because they give us frameworks to examine our own thoughts.